prachigauriar/URLMock/README.md

 * Works on both Mac OS X and iOS

-## What’s New in URLMock 1.3.1
+## What’s New in URLMock 1.3.2

 URLMock 1.3 changes the minimum supported platform versions to OS X 10.8 and iOS 7.0 and removes deprecated API usage.
-URLMock 1.3.1 fixes a bug related to query parameter string construction.
+URLMock 1.3.2 improves interfaces to use Objective-C nullability specifiers and lightweight generics for to improve Swift compatibility.

 ## Installation